-- (ii) The Recipients Outbox is a shared namespace for all Initiator's files.
-To avoid name collisions Participants must ensure that the Participant Id of the sending Participant is contained at the start of the remaining 30 characters used for Message uniqueness. - (iii) Participants must use their own and appropriate ParticipantID in the 30 character unique identifier. - (iv) For Example: sordmagle123456789.zip or custmagle_____312301274____batch.zip - (v) Participants must only use lowercase characters in file names.
+- r.
+The Recipients Outbox is a shared namespace for all Initiator's files.
+To avoid name collisions Participants must ensure that the Participant Id of the sending Participant is contained at the start of the remaining 30 characters used for Message uniqueness. - s.
+Participants must use their own and appropriate ParticipantID in the 30 character unique identifier. - t.
+For Example: sordmagle123456789.zip or custmagle 312301274 batch.zip - u.
+Participants must only use lowercase characters in file names.
 Participants acknowledge and accept that the MSATS B2B Handler recognises and processes incoming ".zip" files by their four character Transaction group.
-An invalid Transaction Group file name prefix will cause the ".zip" file to be ignored. - (vi) Participants must ensure that the file names are unique.
+An invalid Transaction Group file name prefix will cause the ".zip" file to be ignored. - v.
+Participants must ensure that the file names are unique.
 A Participant may only reuse a file name if the original file was not acknowledged by the Recipient.

-5.5.
-Overview of SMP Hub Functionality (Webservices)
+5.5 Overview of SMP hub functionality (webservices)

-5.5.1.
-Functional Overview
+5.5.1 Functional overview

-- (a) The SMP Hub is opt-in functionality; the MSATS B2B Hander is the default preference for all participants.
-Refer to section 6.2 regarding opting in. - (b) The SMP Hub adopts Webservices (RESTful APIs). - (c) Business transactions will be sent as an aseXML document carried as a payload inside the Webservice message and transmitted over HTTPS.

-- (d) The SMP Hub implements an Asynchronous message exchange pattern (messages delivered via non-blocking thread(s) i.e. multi legged: Initiator → SMP Hub → Recipient), and follows a Push-Push design pattern. - (e) AEMO must ensure that the functionality of the SMP Hub includes: - (i) The ability for B2B Messages to be sent to Participants. - (ii) Header and schema validation of Messages. - (iii) Production of a negative Hub Acknowledgement in the case of B2B Message failure. - (iv) An available webservice for Participants to call that list flow control files (.stp files) identifying Participants who are Stopped. - (v) An available (opt in) webservice initiated by the SMP Hub to notify the Participants of the existence of flow control files identifying Participants that are Stopped. - (vi) An available (opt in) webservice initiated by the SMP Hub to notify the Participants of the removal of flow control files identifying Participants that are no longer Stopped. - (vii) (By identifying Stopped Participants using the available websevice methods in (iv) and (v) before lodging a new file and not lodging files for stopped Participants, an Initiator can avoid receiving a negative Acknowledgement).
+- a.
+The SMP Hub is opt-in functionality; the MSATS B2B Hander is the default preference for all participants.
+Refer to section 6.2 regarding opting in. - b.
+The SMP Hub adopts Webservices (RESTful APIs). - c.
+Business transactions will be sent as an aseXML document carried as a payload inside the Webservice message and transmitted over HTTPS. - d.
+The SMP Hub implements an Asynchronous message exchange pattern (messages delivered via non-blocking thread(s) i.e. multi legged: Initiator → SMP Hub → Recipient), and follows a Push- Push design pattern. - e.
+AEMO must ensure that the functionality of the SMP Hub includes: - i.
+The ability for B2B Messages to be sent to Participants. - ii.
+Header and schema validation of Messages. - iii.
+Production of a negative Hub Acknowledgement in the case of B2B Message failure. - iv.
+An available webservice for Participants to call that list flow control files (.stp files) identifying Participants who are Stopped. - v.
+An available (opt in) webservice initiated by the SMP Hub to notify the Participants of the existence of flow control files identifying Participants that are Stopped. - vi.
+An available (opt in) webservice initiated by the SMP Hub to notify the Participants of the removal of flow control files identifying Participants that are no longer Stopped.

-If a Participant that a B2B Transaction is being sent to has reached its limit (as prescribed in section 6.5.6), the transfer fails and a negative Hub Acknowledgement is sent to the B2B Initiator.

-- (viii) A B2B e-Hub Acknowledgement is created to signify that the SMP Hub has successfully validated the incoming message and is undertaking the delivery of a B2B message to the intended Recipient.
-That is, the SMP Hub Acknowledgement contains a positive ase:MessageAcknowledgement. - (ix) The intended Recipient signifies successful reception of the B2B Message by the creation of an Acknowledgement.
-The SMP Hub will then route the Recipient's Acknowledgement back to the Initiator. - (x) The SMP Hub will archive all incoming and outgoing messages into existing Participant archive folders, with zip file names generated as per 5.4.5(a)(i).
+- vii.
+[Guidance Note] (By identifying Stopped Participants using the available websevice methods in (iv) and (v) before lodging a new file and not lodging files for stopped Participants, an Initiator can avoid receiving a negative Acknowledgement). - viii.[Guidance Note] If a Participant that a B2B Transaction is being sent to has reached its limit (as prescribed in section 6.5.6), the transfer fails and a negative Hub Acknowledgement is sent to the B2B Initiator. - ix.
+A B2B e-Hub Acknowledgement is created to signify that the SMP Hub has successfully validated the incoming message and is undertaking the delivery of a B2B message to the intended Recipient.
+That is, the SMP Hub Acknowledgement contains a positive ase:MessageAcknowledgement. - x.
+The intended Recipient signifies successful reception of the B2B Message by the creation of an Acknowledgement.
+The SMP Hub will then route the Recipient's Acknowledgement back to the Initiator. - xi.
+The SMP Hub will archive all incoming and outgoing messages into existing Participant archive folders, with zip file names generated as per 5.4.5(a)(i).

-5.5.2.
-Compression
+5.5.2 Compression

-(a) The SMP Hub does not support compression of Messages.
+a.
+The SMP Hub does not support compression of Messages.

-5.5.3.
-Access Methods
+5.5.3 Access methods